tenso/synthesound/README.md

 ### Synthesound
-Digital audio workstation in javascript.
+Digital audio workstation for the web.